-This time of year, two common leaf-spot diseases appear on tomato plants.
-Septoria leaf spot and early blight both appear as brown spots on tomato leaves.
+This year has been very wet and humid.
+In some ways this can benefit our plants.
+However, it can also encourage disease.
+Two common leaf-spot diseases appear on tomato plants, septoria leaf spot and early blight, both appear as brown spots on tomato leaves.

 Septoria leaf spot usually appears earlier in the season than early blight and produces small dark spots.
 Spots made by early blight are much larger and often have a distorted “target” pattern of concentric circles.
 Heavily infected leaves eventually turn yellow and drop.
 Older leaves are more susceptible than younger ones, so these diseases often start at the bottom of the plant and work up.